Upper Borgue Broch

 The broch is sited immediately behind Upper Borgue farm buildings.
 As late as 1910 it was reported to be very well preserved, with the entrance practically intact.
 However, all that is evident now is a grassy pile of rubble with just a short section of wall visible.

-Find parking on the A9 and use the track to Borgue Loch.
-This is a working estate, so please keep to the track.
+Find parking where you can and walk up the track.
+This is a working estate, so please keep away from the farm buildings.

 Reproduced by permission of Ordnance Survey on behalf of HMSO. © Crown Copyright.
 All rights reserved.